ASKCOS/askcos-core/README.md

 __NOTE:__ The image name should correspond with what exists in the `docker-compose.yml` file.
 By default, the image name is environment variable `ASKCOS_IMAGE_REGISTRY` + `askcos`.
 If you choose to use a custom image name, make sure to modify the `ASKCOS_IMAGE_REGISTRY` variable or the `docker-compose.yml` file accordingly.

+__NOTE:__ When re-deploying the application after building a custom image with the same name/tag as one in our repository, you can supply the `--local` flag to the deployment script which will skip pulling the image from our container registry.

 ## Add Customization

 There are a few parts of the application that you can customize: